harrypickering/xHLA_R/README.md

 USE, LOSS OF DATA, DOWNTIME, OR FOR LOSS OF REVENUE, PROFITS, GOODWILL, BUSINESS OR OTHER FINANCIAL LOSS.

-Any changes made on this fork inherit the terms of the above license.
+Changes made to The Code by Chrissy h Roberts inherit all the terms of the above license.